Normalizers of maximal tori and real forms of Lie groups: The Tits extension of Weyl group

 \begin{lem} The exact sequence \eqref{EXT0} splits and thus $\pi_0(N_{G(\IR)}(H(\IR)))$ allows an embedding into $N_{G(\IR)}(H(\IR))$. \end{lem}

 \proof The extension \eqref{EXT0} is an instance of extensions of $\pi_0(N_{G(\IR)}(H(\IR)))$ by $A$.
 Such extensions are classified by the group $H^2(\pi_0(N_{G(\IR)}(H(\IR))),A)$.
-The triviality of this group follows from the fact that $A$ is exponential group and second cohomology of any finite group with coefficients in a free module are trivial.
-Thus the extension \eqref{EXT0} necessarily trivial and therefor there exists the required embedding. $\Box$
+The triviality of this group follows from the fact that $\pi_0(N_{G(\IR)}(H(\IR)))$ is a finite group and $A$ is an instance of abelian torsion-free group.
+By the standard cohomology argument (see e.g. \cite{B}, Chapter VI), the second cohomology of any finite group with coefficients in a torsion-free abelian group is trivial.
+Thus the extension \eqref{EXT0} is necessarily trivial and therefore the required embedding exists. $\Box$

+Up to now we have constructed a canonical extension of $W_G$ given by \eqref{NGH1}.
+It is easy to see that this extension is isomorphic to the Tits group.

-\begin{prop} The following isomorphism holds \be \pi_0(N_{G(\IR)}(H(\IR)))\simeq W^T_G. \ee \end{prop}
+\begin{prop} The following isomorphism holds \be \pi_0(N_{G(\IR)}(H(\IR)))\,\simeq\, W^T_G\,. \ee \end{prop}